CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

  404 error is "File not found."
 This can happen when a file is deleted or there is an error in a hyperlink.
 It can also happen if a file is copied and the original deleted.
 The new file will have a new address and previous links will not work.

  ---
 **Migration failed: Unexpected exception processing import.
-Message is: Google.Apis.Requests.RequestError,File not found: 1mqirFN7_zXaNCeroDW5pJR7zHsGcOmiZ [404],Errors [, Message[File not found: 1mqirFN7_zXaNCeroDW5pJR7zHsGcOmiZ] Location[file - other]**
+Message is: Google.Apis.Requests.RequestError,File not found: FileGuid [404],Errors [, Message[File not found: ] Location[file - other]**

 This error usually means that after the permissions change the file no longer has permission to be added to one of its parent folders, often due to group membership reason[notFound] Domain[global],],